Fric-88/Badgernet.Umbraco.MediaTools/README.md

 # 📈 Changelog
 #### 16.0.2
-- Performance improvements when manipulating images (WebAssembly)
+- Improved performance when editing RGB, contrast, brightness and exposure channels in the Editor
-- Custom Swagger definitions scoped to MediaTools (Thanks Bonno)
+- Custom Swagger definitions scoped to MediaTools
 - Bumped up the Backoffice version package

 #### 16.0.1